josh4858/react_todo_demo/README.md

 # React Todo Demo App
-This project will demonstrate a range of React concepts for Web development:
+This project will demonstrate a range of React concepts for Web development including :
 ==================================================================================================================
-Props
+Props:
-State management - uses state to track list of tasks Hooks
+State management - uses state to track list of tasks
+Hooks:
 Event Handling - User responses to user actions, it involes handling events.
-Lifecycle
 Local Storage - Interacting to the web storage API Conditional Rendering, to show and hide message when the list is empty.
 Map Key - Used for identifing list items in a map e.g. id to target tasks specifically to delete them if necessary.